PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 **Transducers are transformation functions that are independent of the context in which they're used.**

+**For Clojure learners**: This independence is revolutionary.
+In most programming, a transformation is tied to its data structure—you filter *arrays* differently than you filter *streams* differently than you filter *database results*.
+Transducers break this coupling.
+You write the transformation logic once (filter for pitches, map to frequencies, take 10 results), and that *same code* works with vectors, lazy sequences, channels, streams, or musical scores.
+The transformation becomes a first-class value you can pass around, combine, and reuse.
+This is functional programming at its most powerful—separating *what* you want to do from *where* you're doing it.

 **Push vs Pull — A Critical Distinction:**

 Timewalk demonstrates a true push-based transducer: it *drives* the reducing function by calling it directly as items are discovered, rather than producing a lazy sequence that gets *pulled* when consumed.
 This distinction matters: